cucuwritescode/amadeus/docs/pipeline/chord_detection.rst

 Chord Assembly Algorithm
 ========================

-Once symbolic events arrive from the server, they are grouped into short time windows for chord analysis:
+Once symbolic events arrive from the server, they are grouped into time windows for chord analysis:

 Time Window Clustering
 ----------------------